dbuchwald/6502/Documentation/Blog/29_Big_day_for_DB6502.md

 ![29_and_second](Images/29_and_second.png)

 There is that spike again!
-Closer look reveals that it's actually deliberate action from USBASP:
+Closer look reveals that it might be deliberate action from USBASP:

 ![29_and_second_closeup](Images/29_and_second_closeup.png)